THUDM/GraphCAD/README.md

-# GraphCAD: Graph Contrastive Learning for Anomaly Detection
+# Graph Contrastive Learning for Anomaly Detection

 GraphCAD has been Accepted as the regular paper by IEEE Transactions on Knowledge and Data Engineering (**TKDE 2022**).